BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 von Neumann was on the ground floor of the development of the modern computer.
 He was a contemporary of Alan Turing, with whom he interacted professionally.

 <blockquote>
-Shortly after, in 1935, von Neumann finds his way into the first line of the first sentence in Turing’s first published paper: "In his [1934] paper 'Almost periodic functions in a group,' J. v.
+Shortly after, in 1935, von Neumann finds his way into the first line of the first sentence in Turing's first published paper: "In his [1934] paper 'Almost periodic functions in a group,' J. v.
 Neumann has used independently the ideas of left and right periodicity.
 I shall now show that these are equivalent."
-Such a demonstration of Turing’s power of proof must have caught von Neumann’s attention, for in 1937 he wrote a letter in support of a Princeton fellowship for Turing, and in 1938 offered Turing a position as his assistant which, although it paid $1,500 a year, Turing declined as the shadows of war lengthened in Europe.<sup>10</sup>
+Such a demonstration of Turing's power of proof must have caught von Neumann's attention, for in 1937 he wrote a letter in support of a Princeton fellowship for Turing, and in 1938 offered Turing a position as his assistant which, although it paid $1,500 a year, Turing declined as the shadows of war lengthened in Europe.<sup>10</sup>
 </blockquote>

 <blockquote>